yooess1307/product-management-portfolio/01-technical-prototypes/recalltutor/PRD.md

 * **Session Lifecycle:** Tracks creation and last active timestamps to power the Recents navigation list.

 ### 7.2 Discrete Memory Entity & Data Contract
 Memory in RecallTutor is atomic and structured.
-Rather than relying on fuzzy vector embeddings, takeaways are persisted as discrete entities linked directly to the parent session.

-The background extraction worker enforces this exact JSON schema contract before persisting records to storage:
+Rather than relying on fuzzy vector embeddings, takeaways are persisted as discrete entities linked directly to the parent session.The background extraction worker enforces this exact JSON schema contract before persisting records to storage:

 ```
 JSON
 {
   "category": "weakness | mastery | preference",
   "topic": "string",
-  "notes": "string"
+  "notes": "string (max 120 chars)"
 }
 ```
 * **Thread Scope:** Tied directly to the active session ID, ensuring zero cross-subject memory bleed.
 * **Taxonomy Bucket:** Restricted strictly to weakness, mastery, or preference.
 * **Topic Anchor:** The specific problem type or sub-mechanic practiced (such as Bayes' Theorem or Distance and Work-Rate).